 Of course, the Devil card might represent a person who is addicted to something, from drugs, smoking, and gambling to social media and compulsive shopping.
 It would be prudent to remember that, despite all the negative and harmful patterns, addicts have no control over their habits.

 And that is precisely what their dependence offers them; an illusion of control, safety, and confidence that can only keep them coming back for more.
 The illustration on the card wisely depicts the couple in chains.

 They are bound to their desire and cannot hope to get away.
 However, there could be another interpretation.
 What if they’re kept on a short leash to stop them from wreaking havoc and ultimately destroying themselves?

 The Devil Tarot Card reversed as a Person

 The Devil card in reverse symbolizes a person who is beginning to be more self-aware of themselves and their surroundings.
 They are moving beyond the materialistic world they previously enjoyed and are now willing to lead a more balanced life.

 They have done the introspection and have realized the error of their ways.
 This person is someone who has fought addiction and has emerged victorious.
 The addiction may be drugs or gambling but may also be an addiction to a co-dependent relationship.

-This person has been able to turn their back on the darkness and walk towards the light.
-This shows immense will power because it is not often that someone wins against the Devil without displaying strength.
+This person has been able to turn their back on the darkness and walk toward the light.
+This shows immense willpower because it is not often that someone wins against the Devil without displaying strength.